Grain Gleanings

 By Hunter Behrens, Grain Originator, Lyons

-Central Farmers has a mobile app that provides real time business information at your hands.
-By partnering with BUSHEL, we are able to empower you, our producers, to make informed and quicker business decisions with CFC.
+Central Farmers has a mobile app that provides real time account information at your hands.
+By partnering with barchart, we are able to empower you, our producers, to make informed and quicker business decisions with CFC.
+With our app you can:

 • Access scale tickets virtually in real time, allowing you to know how many bushels you have delivered and how much still needs to be delivered.
-The Scale Ticket interface is easy to understand and tracks grade factors such as Moisture and Test Weight.
+You are able to see the grade factors on each scale ticket such as Moisture and Test Weight.

 • Access your contracts that you have with any CFC location.
 You will be able to see the status of any contract to find out whether it is filled or is still open.